Maureen Rowan

-Maureen Rowan is an American Democratic Party politician who is a member-elect of the New Jersey General Assembly, representing the state's 2nd District.
+Maureen Rowan is an American Democratic Party politician who has represented the 2nd Legislative District in the New Jersey General Assembly since taking office in January 2026.

+Elective Office

 She was first elected in 2025, defeating incumbent Claire Swift.
-A retired attorney living in Atlantic City, she will serve alongside Don Guardian, a Republican, making the district just one of three in the state with both Democratic and Republican assembly members.
+A retired attorney living in Atlantic City, she serves alongside Don Guardian, a Republican, making the district just one of three in the state with both Democratic and Republican assembly members.

 The 2nd District, which includes most of Atlantic County, has a strong Democratic edge in party affiliation.
-Her victory made her one of four Democratic challengers to knock off a Republican incumbent in 2025 and the third woman (and first female Democrat) to ever represent the district in the New Jersey Legislature.
+Her victory made her one of four Democratic challengers to unseat a Republican incumbent in 2025 and the third woman (and first female Democrat) to ever represent the district in the New Jersey Legislature.

+Committees

+Committee Assignments for the current session are: